KristenLingwood-zz/GetTheGist_backend/README.md

 ### Endpoints

+Endpoints can be accessed publically, but are designed to serve the front end single page app found [here](https://github.com/KristenLingwood/GetTheGist_frontend)

 #### '/gist'

 GET: returns an array of gists
-POST: creates a new gist and returns that gist
+POST: creates a new gist and returns that gist.

 #### '/gist/:gistID